-The 3C Challenge is an opportunity for Indigenous youth, ages 15 to 29, to develop their business skills and explore their entrepreneurial spirit.
+The 3C Challenge is an opportunity for Indigenous people, ages 15 to 45, to develop their business skills and explore their entrepreneurial spirit.
 Each participant will gain a deeper understanding of how they can connect culture, community, and commerce to support their success.
 The program launched summer 2018 with funding from Service Canada and is co-developed by the BC Association of Aboriginal Friendship Centres and the University of Victoria, Gustavson School of Business.

 What to Expect